NTI-Gymnasieingenjor/frisorhemsida/documentation.md

 How to run a test:

-    - In "tests" located in the repository you can find 6 different tests
+    - In "tests" located in the repository you can find four different validation tests

-    - Just execute one of the six files in your respective code environments to validate the code:
+    - Just execute one of the four files in your respective code environment to validate the code locally or online:

         - "css_local_validation" tests the CSS code locally in the "public/css" folder with Selenium in chrome